caitlanjeffrey/bamazon/README.md

     If no concert is provided then the program will default to "Taylor Swift" (./images/concert-this-noArtist.png).

-Step Two: node liri spotify-this-song <song name here> will show the song that you searched.
+bamazonManager: node liri spotify-this-song <song name here> will show the song that you searched.

     This will show the following information about the song in your terminal/bash window: